mui/material-ui/docs/src/pages/customization/themes/themes.md

 const theme = createMuiTheme({
   overrides: {
     MuiButton: { // Name of the component ⚛️ / style sheet
-      root: { // Name of the rule
+      text: { // Name of the rule
         color: 'white', // Some CSS
       },
     },